 And if you are a bit of a clean freak like me in the kitchen, you’ll be happy to know that the Partnership for Food Safety Education also has tons of tips on how to reduce food borne illness and ensure safe cooking every time with the core four.

 (Hint: The core four are to clean, separate, cook and chill.
 Read more here.)

 So if you are ready to tackle family dinner time, now’s the time to start!

-A few notes on this healthy creamy Italian chicken skillet:
+Notes on this healthy creamy Italian chicken skillet:

 - I use low-sodium chicken broth for the liquid here, but you could certainly substitute a dry white wine if you prefer or if you have it on hand.

 - If you want to add a veggie to this, you could either do some sliced mushrooms (sauté them with the onions) or add in some green peas at the end to get them warmed through.

 - This is creamy enough on its own, but you can add a little sprinkling of Parmesan cheese at the end if you’d like.
 (It’s listed as an optional ingredient in the recipe below.)

 - I also love it with some fresh herbs (parsley or even basil) to add a bit of freshness at the end. 👌